 |This is a guest post by Liam Newman, Technical Evangelist at CloudBees.|

 One of the great features of Jenkins is how far it can scale, not only from a software perspective, but also from an organizational one.
-From a single Jenkins master with one or two agents to a multiple master with thousands of agents, from a team of only a few people to a whole company with multiple disparate departments and organizations, you’ll find space where Jenkins is used.
+From a single Jenkins controller with one or two agents to a multiple controller with thousands of agents, from a team of only a few people to a whole company with multiple disparate departments and organizations, you’ll find space where Jenkins is used.

 Like any software or organization, there are common challenges for increasing scale with Jenkins and some common best practices, but there are also some unique solutions.
 A big conference like Jenkins World brings users from all scales together to see how people in other organizations at similar or greater scale are solving similar problems.